department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 <div class="va-introtext">

 The U.S. military used Agent Orange to clear plants and trees during the Vietnam War.
 If you served in or near Vietnam during the Vietnam Era—or in certain related jobs—you may have had contact with this toxic chemical.
-Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.
+Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange exposure.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if both of the below descriptions are true for you.

 **Both of these must be true:**
-- You have an illness believed to be caused by Agent Orange, **and**
+- You have an illness believed to be caused by Agent Orange exposure, **and**
 - You came into contact with Agent Orange while serving in the military

 [See the list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).